Siddharth453/Apni-Dukan/README.md

 # Hi, Apni Dukan is here!
 Apni Dukan is a Global Shopping App where you can contact your local shopkeeper and order things from them!

-This Application is created by Siddharth Kumar and released on 22/04/2021 and is available for Web and Android both.
+This Application is created by Siddharth Kumar and released on 22/04/2021 and is available for Web.

 For Web Go to <a href="https://apni-dukan1.herokuapp.com">https://apni-dukan1.herokuapp.com</a>.
 To Register Go to <a href="https://apni-dukan1.herokuapp.com/register">https://apni-dukan1.herokuapp.com/register</a> and register there for free.